Canning Homemade Tomato Sauce

 Most tomatoes won’t fully ripen before the first frost in our short-season northern climate.
 Each fall, right before the first frost kills the garden, we harvest every green tomato we can pluck off the plants.
 We take them indoors, lay them in an enclosed box, drop in a couple of bananas or apples, and enjoy ripe red tomatoes for two months.
 (Bananas and apples are abundant natural sources of the fruit-ripening gas ethylene.)
 As an extra precaution, we often drape netting over the box to keep fruit flies away.

 As the tomatoes ripen, we collect them and run them through a food strainer to remove seeds and skin.
+Alternatively, you can pulse the peeled tomatoes in a food processor if you want a smoother consistency before cooking.
 We bag the resulting tomato purée in 1-gallon bags and freeze them.
 When deep winter comes, it’s time to turn this summer bounty into tomato sauce, including pizza sauce.

-As a rule of thumb, it takes about 6-1/2 pounds of tomatoes to produce a quart of finished pizza tomato sauce.
+As a rule of thumb, it takes about 6-1/2 lbs of tomatoes to produce a quart of finished pizza tomato sauce.
 Use this to estimate how many tomatoes you’ll need and how much finished product will result from your harvest.
+Each batch of tomatoes varies slightly in water content, so adjust your process accordingly.

 Comments (0) Join others in the discussion!